AMUJ-hack/_justfindingmywaythroughgithub/README.md

 **WORKING**
 <br />
 1.COUNTER SECTION
-before the man enter the toilet he gets a screen between the door where he is aked a.Gender b.Purpose(Toilet or bath)
+before the man enter the toilet he gets a screen between the door where he is aked<br />
+a.Gender<br />
+b.Purpose(Toilet or bath)<br />
-When he choses the option he is allowed to pay the money shown and screen shows the available toilets.
+When he choses the option he is allowed to pay the money shown and screen shows the available toilets.<br />
-2.He is allowed to enter the toilet
+2.He is allowed to enter the toilet<br />
-3.After the man leaves the sensor inside the flush tank checks if it is empty.If not flush again goes on.
+3.After the man leaves the sensor inside the flush tank checks if it is empty.If not flush again goes on.<br />
-4.After every certain amount of time (which can be set by a operator based on crowd) the automatic swiper and odour freshner goes on, which works on loop.
+4.After every certain amount of time (which can be set by a operator based on crowd) the automatic swiper and odour freshner goes on, which works on loop.<br />
-5.the seats are also cleaned after every man exits to provide bettewr hygeine.this can be worked according to the time when the flush works
+5.the seats are also cleaned after every man exits to provide bettewr hygeine.this can be worked according to the time when the flush works<br />